tillhoffmann1411/budget-app/README.md

 ## Setup

-1. Create a .env file in the root folder with following parameters
+1. Create a .env file in the root folder with following parameters (you should change at least the SECRET_KEY)
 ```
 DEBUG=True
 SECRET_KEY=kflaDGA23G4fga75420HhfdDFG6552234sGDGW